-Each item may be marked with unsupported metamodel if the document template is not compatible with the version of DSW.
-Also, update available may appear if there is a newer version of the template in the DSW Registry (and if configured).
+Each item may be marked with unsupported metamodel when the document template is not compatible with the version of DSW.
+Metamodel Schemas are used to define structures that developers can interact with.
+If the template originates from the DSW Registry and the registry is configured, update available will appear.